genidma/teatime-accessibility/README.md

 ## Accessibility Features

 ### Photosensitive Epilepsy Safe
-* Unlike the main version of the app, this version is safe for users with photosensitive epilepsy
+* Unlike the main version of the app where I have tons of visual effects e.t.c, this version is safe for users with photosensitive epilepsy
 * As shared above, there are no abrupt changes or transitions.
 No color-changing, or animated visual effects
 * Static interface with consistent appearance throughout operation